goat-community/goat-docs/docs/workspace/catalog.md

 - **People:** Demographic data related to human populations, such as population density, population distribution, age groups, and socio-economic characteristics.

-- **Transportation:** Information pertaining to transportation networks and infrastructure, including roads, highways, railways, airports, ports, and public transport systems.
+- **Transportation**:** Information on transportation networks and infrastructure, including roads, highways, railways, airports, ports, and public transport systems.

-- **Places:** Points of interest and geographic landmarks such as schools, car sharing locations, tourist attractions, and hospitals.
+- **Places:** Points of interest and geographic landmarks such as schools, car-sharing locations, tourist attractions, and hospitals.